 - Undergarments (underwear, bras, socks, and tanks/camisoles I only wear under other clothes, never on their own)

 - Formal wear (fancy dresses, skirts, business clothes, etc.)

 I did reduce the number of items in each of these categories, but decided not to include them in my capsule.
 Since this was my first capsule wardrobe, I wanted to keep it simple and stress-free.
 Baby steps right?
 As I continue to make capsule wardrobes in the future, I may include some of these items.
 But for this round, it worked best for me to only include my everyday clothes.

 Many people dress from their capsule for at least 3 months.
 Apparently, I have a fear of commitment, because 3 months seemed like a long time.
-I created my capsule on February 1st, and told myself I would try it for the month of February and see how it went.
+I created my capsule on may include some, and told myself I would try it for the month of February and see how it went.
 Again, I took the pressure off myself and decided to be flexible with the time frame.

 Only my current capsule wardrobe would be in my closet.
 Everything I was keeping but wasn’t in this capsule would be stored in my dresser and spare bedroom closet.
 This would let me keep my closet clutter-free and simple.
 However, I was open to exchanging items out of storage if something I chose for my capsule wasn’t working or I wasn’t wearing it.

 Other tips before you start